 The main U.S. musket of the War of 1812, the Springfield Armory M1795 was for the most part a direct replica of the M1763 Charleville that was imported during the American Revolution.

-The Marines would be heavily engaged during the Battle of New Orleans, where their prowess as excellent naval marksmen would be tested in a delaying action during the Battle of Lake Borgne.
+The Marines would be heavily engaged during the Battle of New Orleans, where their prowess as excellent marksmen would be tested in a delaying action during the Battle of Lake Borgne.
 Terribly outnumbered, the small American force was tasked with holding the approaching British invasion force as long as they could in order to give General Andrew Jackson enough time to organize his defenses.
-The Marines, under Major Daniel Carmick, would hold the center of Jackson’s line, devastating the British attackers with accurate musket fire.
+Aside from the delaying action, Marines under the command of Major Daniel Carmick would hold the center of Jackson’s line, devastating the British attackers with accurate musket fire.
 The battle would occur after a peace treaty between the U.S. and Britain had been signed, but the news of such would arrive too late.
 The ensuing unnecessary British defeat would however do much to restore American pride after many stinging losses in a war that would end in stalemate.

 The Marines held the center of General Andrew Jackson’s line during the Battle of New Orleans, the last significant combat in the War of 1812.